A signature Discovery Point along the Wild Atlantic Way, and one of the must-sees on the route

 Aerial Photography Eire have captured by drone, the majesty of the site in the following video:

-Local tour guide and forager Denis Quinn speaks about what it’s like to live in this beautiful area on the Wild Atlantic Way in the video below.
+In this video, local tour guide and forager Denis Quinn speaks about what it’s like to live in this beautiful area on the Wild Atlantic Way

 But of course, the only way to truly appreciate the magic of Downpatrick Head is to take a trip along the Wild Atlantic Way and see it for yourself!